Building a “Green” Home with Style

 Why Do It

-- Solar energy is the cornerstone of any truly green home, because it allows for completely clean generation of energy.
+- Solar energy is the cornerstone of any truly green home, because it allows for a completely clean generation of energy.
 Solar panels are a particularly smart investment because they offer three huge benefits (including producing your own electricity).
 Not only do they allow you to produce electricity for nearly free, but you can actually sell the energy that you have produced but do not need.
 If your solar power generator produces more energy than you use, you can sell it back to the power grid in a process called net metering.
 The final main advantage of solar power is that it will greatly increase the value of any home.

 - You can greatly reduce the energy usage in a house by upgrading the insulation.
 Installing better insulation and dressing in warmer clothes will decrease the cost of your heating bill by hundreds or even thousands of dollars (depending on where you live and your local climate) and decrease your carcinogen emissions significantly.
 In places like southern California, installing better insulation could end your need for the furnace altogether.